KotaroTanabe/MyMahjong/README.md

 1. Generate a 13-tile starting hand.
 2. Display the tiles in short form.
 3. Prompt for the shanten number and reveal the answer.

+The web UI provides the same quiz.
+Select **Shanten Quiz** from the mode dropdown to fetch a hand from `/shanten-quiz` and submit your guess to `/shanten-quiz/check`.

 ## Running locally